 Before continuing this tutorial, make sure you have Debian 9 installed machine and a user to login into the system with sudo privileges.

 OpenJDK 8 is available in Debian 9 Operating system as a default JDK.

-To install OpenJDK 8 into Debian 9 machine, use the following command:
+To install Java on Debian 9 machine using OpenJDK 8, use the following command:

 After completion of JDK installation you can verify it by checking the version of Java, as shown below: